In this article, you will learn the top HR Interview Questions & Answers.

 1. Understand the job profile

 You must understand what the particular job profile demands of you.
-Dig into the job profile to understand what the company expects of you, what skills are required, what qualifications they’re looking for in a candidate.
-Once you gather the relevant information on the job profile requirements, you’ll not be taken by surprise if the interviewer asks you anything related to the job profile.
+Dig into the job profile to understand what the company expects of you, what skills are required, and what qualifications they’re looking for in a candidate.
+Once you gather the relevant information on the job profile requirements, you’ll not be surprised if the interviewer asks you anything related to the job profile.

 2. Take a hard look at your resume

 Next, you must ensure that your resume matches the requirements of the job profile.
 Go through your resume thoroughly to check whether you have aligned your information according to the job role’s demands.

 Re-organize your resume (skills, educational qualifications, experience, etc.) if need be.
 The idea here is to match your resume to the company’s job profile.
 Although it may not be a complete match, you can still highlight the experiences or abilities that align well with the job description.

 3. Know the company inside-out